-The world of fashion is filled with career paths as varied as just about any other degree.
+The fashion industry is filled with career paths as varied as just about any other degree.
 For those interested in the world of all things fashion-related, career paths for fashion majors can encompass jobs that appeal to those wanting to flex their artistic muscles all the way to those jobs that are more business or corporate-minded, but with a fashion element.
 Surprised?
-If you thought a degree in fashion was limited to a handful of career options or was only lucrative for a select few who make it big in the industry, you will want to see our list of the 10 best paying fashion major jobs.
+If you thought a degree in fashion was limited to a handful of career options or was only lucrative for a select few who make it big in the fashion industry, you will want to see our list of the 10 best paying fashion major jobs.
 We have looked at all types of jobs within the career paths fashion majors can pursue to show you not only what that route can look like but also what the pay opportunities are in this field.
 Let’s break down the 10 best paying careers for fashion majors to help you choose the career path that is right for you.

 Closely related to fashion journalists, a fashion photographer is the one that grabs the perfect snap (or video) of fashion in action.
 A fashion photographer may attend live fashion events in Milan, Paris, or London to record the newest looks hot off the runways.
 Others may attend local happenings for smaller collection launches, brand events, or other promotional occasions.
 Above all, a fashion photographer is an artist themselves that captures the feel and image behind the pictures.
 Fashion photographers can freelance their work, meaning they work independently, and they can be contracted to shoot specific events or models, for example, or they can create a body of photographic work that they shop around to interested parties.
 Other fashion photographers are employed by a fashion house or other business to take specific pictures of clothing, models, events, or other fashion-related subjects.

 While some fashion photographers are professionally trained, many are also simply students of the art and learned on the job.
 Those who have professional training typically study journalism in school to gain a deeper understanding of all types of media and how they are used.
 Artistic creativity is a necessary ability for a fashion photographer to find success in this field as well as a deep interest in the world of fashion.
-Aspiring photographers will create a portfolio of their best work to build on as their career advances.
+Aspiring photographers will create a portfolio of their best work to build on as their career advances post fashion schools.

 The professional life of a fashion photographer may vary widely since work does not typically take place in an office or at a regularly scheduled time.
-Many events and photographic opportunities may take place after traditional work hours, and photographers will also have time to touch up their proofs before delivering the final products to a client or customer.
+Many fashion design events and photographic opportunities may take place after traditional work hours, and photographers will also have time to touch up their proofs before delivering the final products to a client or customer.
 Understanding and keeping up with advances in photo equipment technology is a must in this field, and fashion photographers typically own their own personal film and digital equipment which can be very expensive to purchase upfront for those just breaking into this field.

 Average Salary: $43,000